 Caramelized Carrot Risotto

-4. Add 1/2 cup hot broth, stirring often, until rice absorbs most of the liquid.
-Repeat process, adding 1/2 cup broth at a time and stirring often till each addition is absorbed before adding the next, until rice is al dente (about 20 minutes; at least 1 cup broth will remain).
+Remove sage sprigs from hot stock; discard.
+Ladle about 1 cup hot stock over the rice, stirring constantly over medium heat, until the rice absorbs most of the stock.
+Repeat process, adding 1/2 cup stock at a time and stirring until each addition is absorbed before adding the next, until rice is al dente - about 20-25 minutes.

 Stir in the white wine, then the butter, chopped fresh sage leaves and shredded parmesan cheese.
 Continuing stirring until butter has melted and the cheese is well incorporated.
 Salt and pepper to taste.
 Serve immediately.
 Garnish with fresh sage leaves or additional shredded parmesan cheese, if desired.

 Serves 2-3 as a main course; up to six as an starter.